pradyunsg/dotfiles/README.md

     name = {Your Name}

 # Pro-tip: This makes working with sub-modules easier.
-[url "git@github.com:{your-github-id-here}/"]
+[url "git@github.com:{your-github-username-here}/"]
-    insteadOf = "git://github.com/{your-github-id-here}/"
+    insteadOf = "git://github.com/{your-github-username-here}/"
 ```

-## Customization
-You can do customization using `.local` files:

-  - `~/.gitconfig.local`
-      - This is sourced before any other files from this folder.
-  - `~/.zshrc.local`
-      - This is sourced before any other files from this folder.

-These `.local` files can be used to add a few custom commands without the need to fork this entire repository, or to add commands you don’t want to commit to a public repository.

 As things currently stand, these 2 files can modify nearly everything.

 ## License

-The contents of this repository are licensed under the liberal MIT license.
+The contents of this repository are licensed under the MIT license.

 ## Contributing

 If you have any ideas or suggestions, feel free to open up an issue or shoot through a pull request!
 Thanks!

 Feel free to fork whenever you want!

 ## Acknowledgements

 Uses parts of or inspired by:

 - [@nicksp](https://github.com/nicksp/dotfiles)